aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 1. A private IP address of **10.0.0.5** is returned for the web app name.
 This address is in the subnet of the virtual network you created previously.

 1. Close the connection to **myVM**.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ Provide an example of when to use a private endpoint instead of a service endpoint.
-+ How can I troubleshoot private endpoint connectivity issues?

-## Learn more with self-paced training

-+ [Introduction to Azure Private Link](https://learn.microsoft.com/training/modules/introduction-azure-private-link/).
-In this module, you learn how Azure Private Link enables private connectivity to Azure services, including its features, how it works, and its use cases.
-+ [Design and implement private access to Azure Services](https://learn.microsoft.com/en-us/training/modules/design-implement-private-access-to-azure-services/).
-In this module, you learn to design and implement private access to Azure Services with Azure Private Link, and virtual network service endpoints.

 ## Key takeaways